-New Biz Motto and Mission: ‘Edible Cookie Dough On-Tha-Go’
+Democrats in Hell’s Kitchen?
+Believe it.

 HERE Was There and Will Surely Endure

 BY TRAV S.D. | By many measures, 1993 was a pretty wretched year.
-The World Trade Center was bombed (the first time), the Siege in Waco occurred, resulting in the loss of 76 lives; the US military saw action in Iraq, Somalia, and Haiti; Arthur Ashe died of AIDS; River Phoenix OD’d; and Colin Ferguson shot up the LIRR.
+The World Trade Center was bombed (the first time); the siege in Waco occurred, resulting in the loss of 76 lives; the US military saw action in Iraq, Somalia, and Haiti; Arthur Ashe died of AIDS; River Phoenix OD’d; and Colin Ferguson shot up the LIRR.
 But that same year, in Lower Manhattan, something wonderful happened.
 Two Downtown theatre companies, Tiny Mythic and the Home for Contemporary Theatre and Art, joined forces to create HERE Arts Center.
 The 2017-2018 season will be HERE’s 25th, which means the company will be celebrating its Silver Anniversary — no small feat given the failure rate of small arts organizations.

 “It was just a raw space when we found it,” said co-founder Kristin Marting, of their location at 145 Sixth Ave.
 “It was 13,000 square feet of storage, full of refrigerators and appliances, with a loading dock.
 We had to gut and rehab the whole space ourselves, and our family and friends, with just sweat equity.”